-The German herbal liqueur Jägermeister was launched in 1934 and has ever since become one of the world’s most famous spirits.
+The German herbal liqueur Jägermeister was launched in 1934 and has since become one of the world’s most famous spirits.
 The liqueur has a both genuine and interesting history where traditional craft meets festivities, and oak wood barrels meet shot trays.

 In the fall of 2016, Jägermeister decided to change the classic design of their logotype and bottle.
 The new design aimed to increase awareness of the high-quality craft and the history behind the liqueur.